demifarquhar01/linear_regression/README.md

 **Outdated Functions**:
  - Encountered issues with an existing function that did not support the current version.
- - Learned about the importance of keeping dependencies up-to-date and searching for deprecation warnings.
+ - Learned about the importance of keeping dependencies up-to-date.

 **Limited Resources**:
  - Faced challenges due to a shortage of resources and tutorials on machine learning in Rust.